The Junior Shooter Program is the first step in getting junior shooters involved with the SSPC.

 You will need to book and pay for your course before attending and courses are limited to 10 paired participants (5 x Juniors and 5 x Adults).

-(Make sure to choose the Introduction to Handguns Course with sufficient spaces)
+(Make sure to choose an Introduction to Handguns Course with sufficient spaces for your attendees)

 Introduction to Handguns Book